TamirKariv/ML-CNN-Pytorch/README.md

 # ML-CNN-Pytorch
-Implementation of a CNN in Pytorch
+Implementation of a CNN in Pytorch.